 One type, the Old World Nepenthe, have a pitcher that is attached to the end of a tendril which depends from the underside of a leaf.
-The New World Sarraceniaceae family,consists of ground-dwelling plants whose pitchers arise from a horizontal rhizome.
+The New World Sarraceniaceae family consists of ground-dwelling plants whose pitchers arise from a horizontal rhizome.
 In this family, the entire leaf forms the pitcher.
-Heliamphora, or marsh pitchers have a simple rolled-leaf pitcher, at the tip of which is a spoon-like structure that secretes nectar.
+Heliamphora, or marsh pitchers have a simple rolled-leaf pitcher, at the tip of which is a spoon-like structure that secretes nectar to attract unwary insects.

 Venus Flytrap - The Snap Trap

-The most well known type, the same family that the Venus Flytrap contains, is the snap trap family.
-Snap traps rely on a mouth that snaps around its prey, where the plant will eat anything it snares.
+The most well known type of carnivorous plants is the snap trap family.
+Snap traps rely on a mouth that snaps around its prey, and the plant will eat anything it snares.
 The traps are leaves whose terminal section is divided into two lobes, hinged along the midrib.

 When two trigger hairs are touched in succession or one hair touched twice the lobes of the trap will snap shut in about a tenth of a second!
 When trigger hairs are touched, the trap snaps closed, trapping the insect.
-The stiff hairs at the leaf edges mesh together and prevent the insect from escaping, and digestion occurs over two or three weeks.
+The stiff hairs at the leaf edges mesh together, preventing the insect from escaping, and digestion occurs over the next two or three weeks.